-Operating within the broader ecosystem of Columbia GSAPP’s commitment to new forms of design research and practice, GSAPP Incubator Prize recipients will convene at the School for discussions and exchanges throughout their one-year award period, and will present their work at the School at the end of the academic year.
+The Prize is open to recent Columbia GSAPP graduates from across its programs.
+Recipients will develop their work independently and can be based internationally.
+Operating within the broader ecosystem of Columbia GSAPP’s commitment to new forms of design research and practice, GSAPP Incubator Prize recipients will participate in exchanges throughout their one-year award period, and will present the outcome of their work at the end of the cycle.

 The GSAPP Incubator was founded by Dean Amale Andraos to provide recent graduates with a collaborative environment to explore new ideas and projects at the intersection of culture, technology and the city.
 Located in the heart of the downtown creative scene at 231 Bowery from 2014 until 2019, the GSAPP Incubator was an anchor tenant of NEW INC., the first museum-led cultural incubator for art, technology, and design founded by the New Museum.